alexwilson/frontend/posts/2020-01-15-deploying-static-sites-with-github-actions.md

 git init
 git remote add origin $REPOSITORY

-## Checkout the gh-pgaes branch, and reset to the latest version.
+## Checkout the gh-pages branch, and reset to the latest version.
 git checkout -b gh-pages

 ## Configure Git to perform the commit as the user who triggered this action.